szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 1. This is a batch IJM script.
 2. The demo image contains two channels: SH-SY5Y cells (green) and DAPI (blue).
 3. The script begins by splitting the channels and renaming them accordingly.
 3.1.
 Neurite Measurement
 	a.
 Then creating neuron mask by using the RenyiEntropy[3] thresholding method.
 	b.
 The neuron mask is duplicated, and local thickness is applied to approximate the soma mask.
+	c.
+The neuron mask is skeletonized, and the soma mask is subtracted to isolate the neurites.
+	d.
+The total length of the neurites is measured.
+3.2.
+Cell Count
+	a.
+Otsu[4] thresholding is applied to the DAPI channel, and the result is converted to a mask.
+	b.
+The DAPI mask is multiplied with the normalized neuron mask to romeve non-neuron cells.
+	c.
+The individual nucleus is identified by StarDist[5].
+5. The total cell number is counted, and the average neurite area per cell is calculated.
+6. All measurements are saved in a collection table.
+7. A composite image is generated to visualize the results: raw neurons in white, segmented nucleus in the glasbey on dark channel, and neurites in red.
+8. Both the composite image and measurement result are saved in the same output file.
+9.
+# Description
+1. This is a batch IJM script.
+2. The demo image contains two channels: SH-SY5Y cells (green) and DAPI (blue).
+3. The script begins by splitting the channels and renaming them accordingly.
+3.1.
+Neurite Measurement
+	a.
+Then creating neuron mask by using the RenyiEntropy[3] thresholding method.
+	b.
+The neuron mask is duplicated, and local thickness is applied to approximate the soma mask.